-So let's stop and think about this for a second: does working until 65 serve your goals & inspirations at the highest level?
-Could their be a better way to solve your financial problems?
+So let’s stop and think about this for a second: Does working until 65 serve your goals & inspirations at the highest level?
+Is there a better way to solve your financial problems?

 Time Is More Important Than Money

-The recent death of Kobe Bryant shocked the whole world but it also served as an important lesson: Time > Money.
+The shocking death of Kobe Bryant shocked the whole world but it also served as an important lesson: Time > Money.

 Kobe had a massive $600 million net worth but he ran out of the most important resource: time.
 Once your time runs out, you cannot get it back (at least on planet earth in the same body).